Our rating(3.6/5)

 Image: Mobile Transaction

-Epos Now Back Office product settings
+Epos Now Back Office "manage products" section

 Epos Now’s Back Office, product management section.